JarukitMan/tush/README.md

     * while -- Executes the following tuple while the boolean statement returns true. `while **truth statement** {...}`
     * else -- If the global truth value the interpreter keeps for checking the above functions is false, execute the tuple following it. `else {...}`
     * return -- Returns the value immediately behind it from a function or a tuple.\
-                All possible branches must contain a return that returns the same type when used in a tuple or a function.
+                All possible branches must contain a return that returns the same type when used in a tuple or a function.\
+                With the current implementation of `return`, since the interpreter must know the values of each function or tuple,\
+                if an expression evaluates to the return type of the function or tuple, it will immediatey return.\
+                To avoid this, use `let _ =` to convert the final result of the expression to `()`.
     * break -- Immediately terminates the loop being executed.
     * continue -- Immediately starts the next iteration of the loop being executed.
 * Definition
     * let -- Defines a variable.
-The type of the variable should be obvious for the interpreter to infer it.
+If the type is obvious, the interpreter could infer it.
 Otherwise, denote the type. `let [type] x = [], let type y, let z = thing`
     * fn -- Defines a function, composed on these tokens in any order: `fn **tokens** {...}`
         1. function\_name (may only be used once.)
         2. type varname